Ericgacoki/KanyeQuotes/README.md

 ### KanyeQuotes
-Consuming Kanye West quotes Rest API
+A free REST API for random Kanye West quotes (Kanye as a Service)

 <img src="images/sample-quote.png" />